-An account involving an anomalous creature, unusual figures and a strange object landed on a New Zealand dairy farm paddock, 1999.
+An account of an incident involving an anomalous creature, unusual figures and a strange object landed on a New Zealand dairy farm paddock, 1999.

 Copyright © Suzanne Hansen 2007

-The witness noted that the creature appeared very black in the headlight.
-The closer and brighter the light became, the denser the blackness of the creature appeared to be - she noted that it was almost as if its body absorbed the light as there was no visible sheen.
+The witness noted the creature appeared very black in the headlight.
+The closer the witness came to the hay rack and thus the brighter the light became, the denser the blackness of the creature appeared to be .
+She noted it was almost as if its body absorbed the light, as there was no visible sheen.
 The outline of the creature appeared to be rough, not smooth.
-The witnesses' immediate impression was that it was definitely not a dog, cat or possum.
+The witness's immediate impression was that it was definitely not a dog, cat or possum.

 "The eyes I will never forget.
 They were huge and round like large English teacups, and they reflected a bright, almost lime green colour.
 The size of the eyes was disproportionate to the entire size of the creature, which was about 3 feet long.
 They looked far too big for its head.
 We looked at each other as I moved past seated on the tractor.
 It never moved, just watched, thank goodness."

-We asked the witness if she thought what she had seen in the hayrack could have been one of the mysterious 'big cat' crypto-zoological sightings that crop up in New Zealand from time to time.
+We asked the witness if she thought what she had seen in the hay rack could have been one of the mysterious 'big cat' sightings that crop up in New Zealand from time to time.
 She was adamant that it was not a cat, but rather a 'creature', however a very different one from the 'figures' in the paddock nearby.
-There have been reports worldwide of strange creatures seen in the company of humanoid figures near landed craft/objects.
-The renowned 'chupacabras' of south America are such an example of apparent non-earthly creatures, and US journalist George Knapp's book 'Hunt for the Skinwalker' outlines similar anomalous events with strange creatures.

 The witness stated, "I never spoke to the elderly farm owner or his wife (a religious lady) about this incident, out of fear of losing my job at the time.
 Likewise, up to this day I have never spoken about it out of fear of ridicule.
 However I have taken close family members to where the event occurred.
 They appeared interested, but nonchalant about it, as I would have been in the past before I experienced such a thing for myself.
 I still live in the same area, but on another farm.
 Thank you for giving me the opportunity to 'air' my experience."